Tattoo Equipment Evolution Part 4 featuring round shader tattoo needles – REBEL

 REBEL Coding System:

-• RTC = REBEL TATTOO CARTRIDGE
+• RTC = REBEL Tattoo Cartridge

 • Number of needles + Category

-• Gauge listed on packaging (e.g., #10 – .30mm)
+• Gauge listed on blister packaging (e.g., #10 – .30mm)

 Examples include:

-• RTC 7RS – 7-needle, #10 (.30mm) medium taper, 0.94mm working diameter
+• RTC 7RS – 7-needle, #10 (.30mm) medium taper, 0.94mm contact span

-• RTC 18RS – 18-needle, #10 (.30mm) medium taper, 1.58mm working diameter
+• RTC 18RS – 18-needle, #10 (.30mm) medium taper, 1.58mm contact span

 Note: All REBEL round shader cartridges are medium-tapered, which means consistency across every size.
 In addition, this standardization simplifies inventory management.